jsguides

 `;

-The attribute keyword declares a value passed from JavaScript per vertex. gl_Position is a built-in output — every vertex shader must set it. gl_FragColor is the fragment shader’s output color.
+The attribute keyword declares a value passed from JavaScript per vertex. gl_Position is a built-in output; every vertex shader must set it. gl_FragColor is the fragment shader’s output color.
+The precision mediump float declaration is required in fragment shaders to define the default floating-point precision for calculations.

 Compiling Shaders